nolandda/misc/README.md

 "class" knows nothing about.

 ## nostrtok
-The default C tokenizer strtok() is so awful that even its own man page recommended it be avoided for a time.
-This one uses a bit more memory, but it doesn't corrupt the input string and doesn't keep any state in hidden internal static variables making it much easier to make threadsafe.
+The default C tokenizer strtok() is so awful that [even its own man page recommended it be avoided](https://refspecs.linuxfoundation.org/LSB_1.0.0/gLSB/baselib-strtok-r-3.html) for a time.
+This one uses a bit more memory, but it doesn't corrupt the input string, can be used on constant strings, and doesn't keep any state in hidden internal static variables making it much easier to make threadsafe.